caroleatierney/Beach_App/README.md

 deployed online
 frequent commits
 daily commits
 a readme file with a link to hosted app

 It is deployed on Heroku

-Unsolved problems: none
+Unsolved problems:
+accidentally created a master branch and would like to remove it but was afraid I could mess something up.
+It is not in dev just GitHub.

 Wish List:
 add map link